The cooperation-defection evolution on social networks: Method outline and outcome

-In the Right panel of Fig.~\ref{fig:4} the five dependent observables in the scale of $0$ (or extinction) to $1$ (or maximum -- the state of all $C$ or all $D$) are introduced.
-The observables are self-explanatory and have been counted on $10000$ observation points.
+In the Right panel of Fig.~\ref{fig:4}, the five dependent observables in the scale of $0$ (or extinction) to $1$ (or maximum -- the state of all $C$ or all $D$) are introduced.
+The observables are self-explanatory and have been counted on $10,000$ observation points.
+Clearly, the Right panel of a graphical representation of the experimental data of the analytical procedure represents the percentage measurement of the observation points of the each of the observables; it means that how many times we observe a specific observable having a specific character in the $10,000$ observation points.
+For example, if we ignore the random drift effect, i.e. at the point $(p,q)=(0,0)$ we see that $22\%$ locations exhibit the character of $\mbox{C\_dominance}$, $29\%$ locations exhibit the character of $\mbox{D\_dominance}$, in the $50\%$ locations population be totally extinct, and no locations do exhibit either the character having all $C$ or the character having all $D$, i.e. both values of $\mbox{C\_maximum}$ and $\mbox{D\_maximum}$ are zero.
+To get a clarification we also mention the reason that as all observables are not independent to each other, along the ordinate the percentage measure scale is calibrated from $0$ to $140$.
 The experiment is carried out over three game classes, namely, Dominance game, Coexistence game and Coordination game with either $\mathcal{N}=100$ or $\mathcal{N}=1000$, where we uniformly set initial conditions so that either of types do not get an initial advantage in every possible position, but the uniform distribution of the random initial conditions has its own limitation \cite{perc2017statistical}.
-According to expectation in mixed population where defectors have higher fitness than cooperators natural selection favors defectors.
+According to expectation in the mixed population where defectors have higher fitness than cooperators natural selection favours defectors.
 However, in the absence of random drift we even observe the phenomenon of the defector extinction.
 This observation has a simple interpretation.
-In the intratype competition defector fitness payoff is either zero or very minimum, and as a consequence, in the presence of a low number of cooperators survival capacity of defectors markedly reduces and ultimately they become extinct in the most of the possible situations.
+In the intratype competition, the defector fitness payoff is either zero or very minimum, and as a consequence, in the presence of a low number of cooperators the survival capacity of defectors markedly reduces and ultimately they become extinct in the most of the possible situations.
+Evidently, because of the implicit nature, except for the value $(p,q)=(0, 0)$, in the graphical presentation of the experimental data of the analytical process it seems that the amount of cooperators and defectors is almost the same for different values of $(p,q)$ in a specific game class.
+Based on data analysis at the value of $(p,q)=(0,0)$ regarding the three game classes, we can reasonably infer that the intratype fitness of individual species -- $\pi_{CC}$ and $\pi_{DD}$ -- is the key factor for not only surviving, but thriving.

+Next, the brief experiment records of the game specific outcomes have been reported in the following subsections.
+We include the implementation approach of model analysis to the extended cooperation-defection scenarios defined by the four different payoff matrices corresponding to the three game classes.
+As there are vacant places on the network, the model belongs to the class of dynamical network models in which the network topology is not fixed throughout time.